The Real Canada

-Someone who has been more recently than me is Caroline Joyner from the Joyner Journal.
-Here she shares her fabulous experiences as a guest of Tourism Vancouver…..
+Someone who has been more recently to this part of North America than me is Caroline Joyner from the Travel Counsellors.
+Here she shares her fabulous experiences as a guest of Tourism Vancouver.

 A quintessential city sanctuary, Stanley Park offers a window to some of Vancouver’s best scenery where the mountains meet the ocean and is backed by a perfect cityscape.
 A mere 5 minutes cycle into the park and you can also be deep in the temperate rainforest which fills its interior, lush evergreen forest 150,00 trees a lake and lots of wildlife.
 There are 27km of trails around the park as well as an open-air swimming pool, beaches, restaurants, outdoor theatre, gardens, lakes, horse and cart rides and a miniature train.

 The Vancouver totem poles which give a great introduction to Canada’s First Nations culture should also be on your agenda.
 Cycling around the sea wall with a guide brought the city and its history to life for me.

 Right next to the cruise ship terminal, this flight simulator 4D experience is not something I would have put at the top of my list but it is impressive.
 After strapping yourself into to airline-style seats, you are suspended before a 20-metre spherical screen.
 You then fly, feet dangling, over Canada’s most awe-inspiring scenery and experiences.